Cedar Bowers

 Cedar Bowers is a Canadian writer, whose debut novel Astra was longlisted for the 2021 Giller Prize.
 The novel traces the life from childhood through middle age of Astra, a woman who grew up on an agricultural commune in British Columbia, through the third-person perspectives of various other figures in her life.

 In addition to Astra, Bowers has published short stories in various literary magazines.

-Bowers lives in Galiano Island and Victoria, British Columbia, with her husband, writer Michael Christie.
+Bowers lives in Galiano Island and Victoria, British Columbia.